The Riemannian curvature identities for the torsion connection on $Spin(7)$-manifold and generalized Ricci solitons: --structure

 A $Spin(7)$--structure of the class $W_1$ (i.e. $Spin(7)$--structure with zero Lee form) is called \emph{a balanced $Spin(7)$--structure}.
 If the Lee form is closed, $d\theta=0,$ then the $Spin(7)$--structure is locally conformally equivalent to a balanced one \cite{I} (see also \cite{Kar1,Kar2}).
 It is known due to \cite{C1} that the Lee form of a $Spin(7)$--structure in the class $W_2$ is closed and therefore such a manifold is locally conformally equivalent to a parallel $Spin(7)$--manifold.

-If $M$ is compact then it is shown in \cite[Theorem~4.3]{I} that in every conformal class of $Spin(7)$--structures $[\ph]$ there exists a unique $Spin(7)$--structure with co-closed Lee form, $\delta\theta=0$, called a \emph{Gauduchon structure}.
-The compact $Spin(7)$--spaces with closed but not exact Lee form (i.e. the structure is not globally conformally parallel) have very different topology than the parallel ones \cite{I,IPP}.
+If $M$ is compact then it is shown in \cite[Theorem~4.3]{I} that in every conformal class of $Spin(7)$--structures $[\ph]$ there exists a unique $Spin(7)$--structure with co-closed Lee form, $\delta\theta=0$.
+The compact $Spin(7)$--spaces with closed but not exact Lee form (i.e. the structure is locally but not globally conformally parallel) have very different topology than the parallel ones \cite{I,IPP}.

-Coeffective cohomology and coeffective numbers of Riemannian manifolds with $Spin(7)$--structure are studied in \cite{Ug}.
+Coeffective cohomology and coeffective numbers of a $Spin(7)$--manifold are studied in \cite{Ug}.